 - Counter pressure in 2nd Stage (Fully dilated and pushing)

 Lisa’s counter pressure soothes when the pelvis is stretching outward, creating immense feelings of opening!
 Counter-repressure on these spots on the pubic arch of the pelvis is quite helpful to relieve the pressure of birth on the pelvis in second stage.

-A nurse, midwife, doctor or mate of the mother might press on the pubic arch in just this way while the mother is pushing her baby out.
-See the green spots on a pelvic model, shown here by Penny Simkin in the photo.
+A nurse, midwife, doctor or mate of the mother might press outside on the labia yet on the bony pubic arch while the mother is pushing her baby out.
+See this version illustrated at Nurse Lisa Cook’s website.